 Retaining a personal injury lawyer Elk Grove, Illinois residents trust will help you obtain the financial compensation you deserve.
 If you or a loved one have been injured in an accident caused by another party’s negligence contact Therman Law Offices, LTD today.
 You can schedule a free consultation during which we can discuss the facts of your case.
 Call Therman Law Offices, LTD today at (847) 744-8400 to learn more about the legal services we offer.

-What Are Some Of The Most Common Personal Injury Cases?
+Most Common Personal Injury Cases

-Personal injury cases range from simple slip and fall accidents to complex mass tort cases involving defective products that injure thousands of people and implicate hundreds of commercial organizations.
+Personal injury cases range from simple slip-and-fall accidents to complex mass tort cases involving defective products that injure thousands of people and implicate hundreds of commercial organizations.
 Negligence is the cornerstone of personal injury law.
 The four elements of negligence are duty, breach, causation, and damages.
 Nearly every personal injury case involves these four elements.

 Some of the most common personal injury cases include the following: